HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 By default some PUT and POST operations will be processed asynchronously.
 This is due to the fact that some transactions could include a large volume of items which could require longer processing times.
 These calls will be noted on the API Documentation pages.

-If you would like to override the asynchronous default an optioinal URL parameter is provided.
+If you would like to override the asynchronous default an optional URL parameter is provided.
 Using **synchronous=1** in the URL will switch the processing mode to be synchronous.

 ## CINX Ids
 ### CINX Platform Unique Ids